andrew/ultimate-awesome/README.md

 - [awesome_transformer](https://github.com/lucasjinreal/awesome_transformer) - A curated list of transformer learning materials, shared blogs, technical reviews.
 - [awesome-lume](https://github.com/lumeland/awesome-lume) - A collection of interesting plugins, articles and links for Lume SSG.
 - [awesome-mixin](https://github.com/lyricat/awesome-mixin) - A list of awesome things related to Mixin Network.
+- [awesome-flutter-apps](https://github.com/mohamedelbaiomy/awesome-flutter-apps) - This repository showcases the projects I've worked on and provides a comprehensive roadmap for learning and development.
+Whether you're here to explore my work or follow the roadmap, you'll find everything you need to get started.
 - [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A curated collection of papers on portrait style transfer.
 - [awesome-movie](https://github.com/nightink/awesome-movie) - Awesome movie.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.